arpitjaswal/RescueMeals/Readme.md

 - **User-Friendly Interfaces**: Intuitive interfaces make it easy for donators, receivers, and volunteers to navigate the system and make meaningful contributions.

 ## Features
-- **Donator Portal**: Restaurants can post details of surplus raw and cooked food, contributing to the fight against food wastage.
+- Donators (Restaurants) can post details of surplus raw and cooked food.
-- **NGO and Volunteer Dashboard**: NGOs and volunteers can explore and accept food donation requests, enabling efficient distribution.
+- Volunteers can view and accept donation requests.
-- **Secure User Authentication**: JSON Web Tokens (JWT) ensure secure access to the system and role-based privileges.
+- Users can add food items to their cart for easy management.
+- Secure user authentication and role-based access control.
+- Intuitive user interfaces for donators, receivers, and volunteers.
-- **Real-Time Updates**: Beneficiaries receive real-time updates about accepted donation requests, ensuring transparency.
+- Real-time updates on accepted donation requests.
+- Easy-to-use product management and browsing.
-- **Integrated Payment Gateway**: RescueMeals integrates with Razorpay for secure online payments, enhancing the overall experience.
+- Integration with Razorpay for secure online payments.
-- **User-Centric Design**: The platform's design prioritizes usability, making it easy for all users to contribute effectively.

 ## Technology Stack
 - **Frontend**: React.js